myerco/CafeGeek/docs/unreal-engine-c+-+-e-blueprint/unreal_engine_trabalhando_com_logica_movimentacao_de_personagem.md

 ***

-Para exemplificar a implementação utilizaremos uma classe do tipo **Pawn**
+Para exemplificar a implementação utilizaremos uma classe do tipo `Pawn`.

 ### Componentes do objeto Pawn